You’ll Be Sorry

 Opposite of Down

-Taylor Mandel’s world is a little smaller than other teenagers’.
-She lives in suburban St. Louis, she’s a sixteen-year-old junior, and she has Down syndrome.
+Because of her Down syndrome, Taylor Mandel’s world is a little smaller than other teenagers’.
 All she wants is for her parents to let her go away to summer camp and then, hopefully, to college.

-But Taylor’s parents dump her into a new school.
+But Taylor’s parents don’t believe she can handle that much independence.
+To prove herself, Taylor moves to a new school.
 Instead of a private school for kids with special needs, she’s now in a public high school.
-For the first time, Taylor has general ed classes.
-She also must conquer a cafeteria, the gym, and a locker.
-Not to mention meeting a whole class of kids with special needs.
+For the first time, Taylor must conquer general ed classes, a cafeteria, and a locker.
+Not to mention meeting a whole class of special ed kids.
 Including one boy, Matt, who would be perfect if he didn’t have a girlfriend.
 But he does.
 So never mind.
 Except, life keeps throwing Taylor and Matt together—at school, at temple, at parties, and their families even travel together over Thanksgiving break.

 Neither Taylor nor Matt is good with emotions.
 Or communication.
 Or identifying high stakes.
 At first, Taylor doesn’t recognize some of the scary situations she finds herself in—like when she ditches school and takes a Lyft to meet her old boyfriend, or when a couple of jerks at her new school plan a Carrie-style prank for her at homecoming.
 But over the course of her junior year, Taylor learns to navigate her life and her new relationships.
-She has to prove she’s responsible enough for her parents to allow her more independence—and she wants to convince Matt to be more independent too.
+She has to prove she’s responsible enough for her parents to allow her more independence—or they might keep her safe at home … forever.

 A Little Light Stealing

 Two years ago, Kate Copeland’s neighbor dragged her into a game of Truth or Dare that flipped her life sideways.
 The neighbor moved away, and Kate’s recovered.
 Mostly.
-She only has one year of high school left before no-more-school-ever.
-Kate will get a special-effects makeup job, move out of her mom’s basement, and finally forget about her former next-door neighbor.
+She only has one more year of high school.
+After that, Kate will get a job doing special-effects makeup, move out of the unfinished basement, and finally forget about her former next-door neighbor.

 If Kate can’t figure out how to manage her spikey emotions, she’ll blow up all the friendships she’s managed to rebuild since her last spectacular flame-out—including her relationship with the boy next door.
 (Harry.
 His name is Harry, okay?)
 Worse, she’ll prove to her mom that she doesn’t have what it takes to live independently after graduation.

-A Little Light Stealing is a contemporary YA novel like Lola and the Boy Next Door by Stephanie Perkins … but more neurodiverse.
+A Little Light Stealing is a contemporary YA novel like Lola and the Boy Next Door by Stephanie Perkins except a lot more neurodiverse.